Heather Levin

 Alexa Lehr

 Hello!
-I'm Alexa from The Pioneer Chicks!
+I'm Alexa from Black Feather Farm!
 I am a small-scale homesteader with a focus on poultry, gardening, food prep, and sustainable living.

 I love hunting, camping, traveling, homesteading, and being outdoors.
 Currently I work as a freelance photographer and run a small farm business called The Black Feather Farm.